saoudrizwan/Dance/README.md

 ## Usage

-*I recommend looking through the example project—it has detailed documentation of everything Dance has to offer.*
+*It's recommended to look through the example project—it has detailed documentation of everything Dance has to offer.*

 ### Creating an Animation